Use spot instances to save costs on large model fine-tuning

 pip install qwen_vl_utils decord librosa pyav icecream -U

-1.2 Create and attach an OSS bucket
+1.2 Create and mount an OSS bucket

 1. Go to the OSS console to create a bucket.

-2. Create and bind a RAM role.
+2. Create and attach a RAM role.

-A Resource Access Management (RAM) role is used to grant an ECS instance permissions to access OSS buckets.
-To create and bind a RAM role, perform the following steps:
+A RAM role authorizes the ECS instance to access your OSS bucket.
+To create and attach a RAM role, follow these steps:

-② Principal Type: Select Cloud Service.
+②: Principal type.
+Select Cloud Service.

 Important